 You can dissect the third email into three separate ones, for example, slowly introducing users to your product/service while providing them with more and more useful information before ending with a big call to action, such as a discount.

-There are many software options that can be used to automate a welcome email sequence.
+There are many software options that you can use to automate a welcome email sequence.
 Some popular options include MailChimp, AWeber, and Constant Contact.

 Be sure to A/B test your email campaigns to figure out what works for you, and keep providing users with what they want, be it content or exclusive deals, and you should see your revenue increasing quite considerably through the inexpensive and risk-free medium which is email marketing.